sam-n-bell/connexion3-from-llm/README.md

-# Connexion 3.x Flask WSGI Example
+# Connexion 3.x Flask ASGI Example

-This is a complete example of a Flask API using Connexion 3.x with WSGI (not ASGI), including a full test suite with a base test class that all tests inherit from.
+This is a complete example of a Flask API using Connexion 3.x (ASGI-first), including a full test suite with a base test class that all tests inherit from.

 ## Project Structure